goldenscale/GS_GithubMirror/README.md

 - [ipaqmaster/vfio](https://github.com/ipaqmaster/vfio) - A script for easy pci and usb passthrough along with disks, iso's and other useful flags for quick tinkering with less of a headache.
 I use it for VM gaming and other PCI/LiveCD/PXE/VM/RawImage testing given the script's accessibility.
 - [doomedraven/Tools](https://github.com/doomedraven/Tools) - Combination of different utilities, have fun!
 - [kaorimatz/packer-templates](https://github.com/kaorimatz/packer-templates) - Packer templates for Vagrant base boxes
-- [fsquillace/junest](https://github.com/fsquillace/junest) - The lightweight Arch Linux based distro that runs upon any Linux distros without root access
+- [fsquillace/junest](https://github.com/fsquillace/junest) - The lightweight Arch Linux based distro that runs, without root privileges, upon any Linux distro
 - [quickemu-project/quickemu](https://github.com/quickemu-project/quickemu) - Quickly create and run optimised Windows, macOS and Linux desktop virtual machines.
 - [foxlet/macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.
 - [pigmonkey/firewarden](https://github.com/pigmonkey/firewarden) - Open a file via the specified application within a private Firejail sandbox.